inpsyde/validator/README.md

 ### Error codes and input data

-In the example above the error message in case of failure is hardcoded.
-However, some validators may fail for different reasons.
-For example, `RegEx` validator may fail because the input provided is not a string, because the patter is not valid or just because the given value does not match the provided valid pattern.
+Some validators may fail for different reasons.

+For example, `RegEx` validator may fail because the input provided is not a string, or because the patter is not valid or just because the given value does not match the provided pattern.

 This is why all validators came with two additional methods (alongside `is_valid()`):

 * `get_error_code()`
 * `get_input_data()`

-**`get_error_code()`** returns a code that identifies tha kind of error that made the validator fail.
+**`get_error_code()`** returns a code that identifies the kind of error that made the validator fail.

-All error codes are available as class constants of the `Inpsyde\Validator\Error\ErrorLoggerInterface`.
+All default error codes are available as interface constants of `Inpsyde\Validator\Error\ErrorLoggerInterface`.

-For example, in the example above `$between->get_error_code()` had returned a `ErrorLoggerInterface::NOT_BETWEEN_STRICT` error, but if the option `inclusive` was `true`, the returned error would be `ErrorLoggerInterface::NOT_BETWEEN`.
+For example, `Between` validator might return `ErrorLoggerInterface::NOT_BETWEEN_STRICT` if `inclusive` option is `true`, or `ErrorLoggerInterface::NOT_BETWEEN` if it is `false`.

 **`get_input_data()`** returns an array with information on

-* the option the validator
+* the validator options
-* the value validated
+* the value that was validated

-For example, in the example above `$between->get_input_data()` had returned:
+For example, in the example above `Validator\Between::get_input_data()` might return:

 ```
 [